Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Method

-To increase the diversity of adversarial samples, we randomly mask one token in each input sentence.
-Specifically, we tokenize x to a list of tokens, $x_{token} = [x_0, ... , x_{i-1}, x_i, x_{i+1}, ...]$, then randomly select an index $i$ from the uniform distribution and replace $x_i$ with token $[MASK]$.
-The MLM will predict the masked word given its context, thus diversifying the adversarial samples with semantically-consistent consideration.
-Then these processed discrete sentences are embedded into continuous token embeddings as mentioned.
-For each sample, the search has a maximum iteration to avoid the infinite loop.
+\paragraph{Random Masking for Diversity.} To enhance the diversity of adversarial samples, we randomly mask one token in each input sentence to randomly initialize the search for a broader search scope.
+Specifically, we tokenize x to a list of tokens, $x_{token} = [x_0, ... , x_i, ..., x_n]$.
+Then we randomly select $i$-th index token using the uniform distribution and replace it with a special token \textit{[MASK]}.
+Next, the MLM-head-based decoder will predict the masked word according to its context, which will diversify the generated adversarial samples with semantically consistent consideration.
+Then, these processed sentences are embedded into continuous token embeddings as aforementioned.